norzzielein/NORZZIELEIN/README.md

     > <img src = "IMPORT FILES/GreenLocationIcon.png" alt = "Green Location Icon" height = "20"> &nbsp;: Dasmariñas Bagong Bayan – Area-B, 4115 West Avenue, Dasmariñas City, Cavite

     <div align = "justify">
-    The very first 𝗦𝘂𝗺𝗺𝗮 𝗖𝘂𝗺 𝗟𝗮𝘂𝗱𝗲 of the BS in Applied Mathematics program of De La Salle University - Dasmariñas.
-The batch valedictorian of Class of 2023 who have attained the highest cumulative grade point average (CGPA) in the history of DLSU-D. The Summa (highest) among the 43 Summa Cum Laude graduates of the batch.
-A consistent first honor Dean’s Lister from 2019 to 2023, an Academic Scholar, and a Financial Assistance Scholar of the University.
+    De La Salle University - Dasmariñas waited 20 years to have its very first 𝗦𝘂𝗺𝗺𝗮 𝗖𝘂𝗺 𝗟𝗮𝘂𝗱𝗲 for the BS in Applied Mathematics program ‒ by my name, the one and only Applied Mathematics graduate of DLSU-D's Class of 2023.
+I have consistently maintained the top rank among all dean's listers, concurrently achieving a flawless semestral GPA of 4.00 throughout seven out of eight semesters.
+I obtained a perfect 4.00 grade to all of my Mathematics major subjects, as well as in a significant portion of my elective courses.
+I got the highest cumulative GPA among the graduates, thereby nabbing the valedictory position.
+This is high enough to land the highest among the historical records of DLSU-D ever since its establishment.
+I am the Summa (highest) among the 43 Summa Cum Laude graduates of my batch.
     </div>

 ***